placek/pmate/README.md

 #### Using docker compose

-When using `docker-compose` you can avoid some changes in `Dockerfile` and introduce them in docker compose cnfiguration.
+When using `docker-compose` you can avoid some changes in `Dockerfile` and introduce them in docker compose configuration.

 For instance setting up an entrypoint can be done by providing custom `volume` and `entrypoint` options, like: